 - I Have Your Wife: Omar takes Angela hostage.

 - I Know Mortal Kombat: Ben knows a lot about weapons, enough that he can identify different firearms just by hearing their reports, from his video game.
 Actually using them, however, is a different story.
-Until the shootout in the warehouse, where he does put skills from the game to good use assisting James.
+Until the shootout in the warehouse, where he does put other, non-shooting skills from the game to good use assisting James, such as scavenging ammo and throwing back live grenades.

-- Impersonation Gambit: To save James from Omar's thugs, Ben decides to go in and masquerade as Omar himself since nobody until that moment has seen him before.
+- Impersonation Gambit: To save James from Omar's thugs, Ben decides to go in and masquerade as Omar himself since nobody before that moment has actually seen Omar before.
+Surprisingly, it works.
 That is, until the real Omar shows up.

 - Jaywalking Will Ruin Your Life: Ben predicts a student about to cut class will end up going through a series of events, ending with him living on the streets with no legs.